microsoft/lisa/pytest/README.md

 the user’s machine, with pytest-lisa instead providing the previously mentioned node fixtures, default marks, and requirements logic.

+Note that pytest-dist can still be useful for locally running tests in parallel.

 ### Paramiko instead of Fabric

 The Paramiko library is less complex (smaller library footprint) than Fabric, as